Oakraven79/pavlov_rcon_tcl/README.md

 Supports multiple servers, add seperate entries in the `server.json`

 Supports custom server batch commands which allows raw RCON commands to be chained together, applied to all/some players and allows for delays between commands as per video above.
 See server_custom_commands_example.json for examples

-For fun I added a "give all" button which cycles through all connected players and gives them the selected item.

 ## Installation